-(2) No decision made by the department under the authority of this chapter is intended to constrain, influence, or restrict any decision to be made by the department or by other state agency or local governmental entity under any other lawful authority.
+(4) No decision made by the local government under authority of Title 76 Chapter 3 is intended to constrain, influence, or restrict any decision made by any other state agency or entity under other lawful authority.

 "76-3-604.
 Review of subdivision application -- review for required elements and sufficiency of information.
 (1) (a) A subdivision application is considered to be received on the date of delivery to the reviewing agent or agency and when accompanied by the review fee submitted as provided in 76-3-602.